 The Reserve is fed by a spring being one of few deep Fresh Water Marsh Wetlands in the area, and so provides a habitat and summer refuge for plants and animals A trail along the edge of the reserve takes walkers through a small native parkland, providing plenty of opportunities to photograph the local flora and fauna.

-Situated in the heart of volcanic country at the third largest volcanic plain on earth is The Volcanoes Discovery Centre.
+Situated in the heart of volcanic country at the third largest volcanic plain on earth is The Volcanoes Discovery Centre & Rock Garden.
 Cross the threshold of the historic bluestone building at no. 23 Martin Street and enter into the fascinating and explosive world of volcanoes.
 The Volcanoes Discovery Centre will transport you to an era of volcanic eruptions, when lava flowed across the Western District, creating and shaping it into the landscape it is today.
-Uncover the geology behind the volcanic formation, learn about the cultural interactions of the Koorie people with volcanoes, witness a volcanic eruption, cradle a magmatic rock and face many more volcanic phenomenon at the Volcanoes Discovery Centre.
+Uncover the geology behind the volcanic formation, learn about the cultural interactions of the indigenious people with volcanoes, witness a volcanic eruption, cradle a magmatic rock and face many more volcanic phenomenon at the Volcanoes Discovery Centre.

-Fittingly follow up your mind-blowing volcanic education by climbing the once active volcano, Mount Rouse.
-This now dormant volcano lends itself to exploration with a path winding its way to the summit, leading you to spectacular views of a dry crater lake and the Western District Plains.
+Fittingly follow up your mind-blowing volcanic education by climbing the once active volcano, Collorrer (Mount Rouse).
+This now extinct volcano lends itself to exploration with a path winding its way to the summit, leading you to spectacular views of a dry crater lake and the Western District Plains.
 Take a closer look at the dry crater lake by meandering down a grassy trail that will guide you to the archaic basin rimmed with blotchy spattered basalt.
-Alternatively, drive to the top of Mount Rouse and take the steps to the summit.
-Either way, Mount Rouse is an awe-inspiring experience – standing in this great expanse and thinking about how it all came to be.
+Alternatively, drive to the top of Collorrer (Mount Rouse) and take the steps to the summit.
+Either way, Collorrer (Mount Rouse) is an awe-inspiring experience – standing in this great expanse and thinking about how it all came to be.

 To learn more about Penshurst and the surrounding Greater Hamilton region, speak to a local on 1800 807 056.